 Before selecting an image processing system, be sure to check the supported manufacturers.
 As described in the Vision-Guided Robots section, industrial robots use different programming languages depending on the manufacturer.
 KEYENCE's Vision-guided robotics supports 16 manufacturers from Japan and other countries.
 This ensures flexible operation in production lines where multiple industrial robots are mixed.

-Variety of connectable vision systems
+Variety of connectable machine vision

-To use image processing for inspection, you need to use a proper vision system according to the target.
-It is important to select the best-suited vision system for the inspection, such as high-pixel cameras capable of detailed inspection for the inspection of LCDs; line scan cameras capable of wide-range inspection for appearance inspection of wide plate materials; and 3D cameras capable of height detection for inspection that is difficult with shading information only.
+To use image processing for inspection, you need to use a proper machine vision according to the target.
+It is important to select the best-suited machine vision for the inspection, such as high-pixel cameras capable of detailed inspection for the inspection of LCDs; line scan cameras capable of wide-range inspection for appearance inspection of wide plate materials; and 3D cameras capable of height detection for inspection that is difficult with shading information only.

 Mixed use of different types of cameras

-Conventional vision systems did not allow mixed use of different types of cameras.
+Conventional machine vision did not allow mixed use of different types of cameras.
 KEYENCE's XG-X Series allows mixed use of up to four different types from 22 area camera models, 3 line scan camera models and 2 3D camera models.
 When you inspect cylindrical targets, for example, you can use a line scan camera to capture the lateral surface along the full 360-degree circumference as one image, and then use an area camera to capture an image of the top surface.
 Combining different types of cameras like this improves processing time and reduces cost simultaneously.